mehulagg/gitlab/doc/topics/git/how_to_install_git/index.md

 dependency-managed libraries and applications.

-If you don't need access to any additional development libraries or don't have approximately 15 GB of available disk space for Xcode and Homebrew, use one of the previously mentioned methods.
+If you don't need access to any additional development libraries or don't have approximately 15 GiB of available disk space for Xcode and Homebrew, use one of the previously mentioned methods.

 ### Installing Xcode

-To build dependencies, Homebrew needs the XCode Command Line Tools.
+To build dependencies, Homebrew needs the Xcode Command Line Tools.
 Install it by running in your terminal:

 ```shell